epfml/disco/docs/DISCOJS.md

 > See the appendix for more on rounds.

-The distributed trainer class extends the trainer `onRoundEnd` as follows
+The distributed trainer class extends `Trainer`'s `onRoundEnd` as follows

 ```js
 async onRoundEnd (accuracy: number): Promise<void> {